ugr-sail/sinergym/docs/source/pages/buildings.rst

 This section provides information specific to the buildings included in Sinergym, independently of the rest of the components that make up the environment to be used in each experiment.

-If you are interested in including new buildings to this framework, please visit section :ref:`Adding new buildings for environments`.
+.. important:: If you are interested in including new buildings to this
+               framework, please visit section :ref:`Adding new buildings for environments`.

 **************************
 Datacenter